na-na-hi/renget/archive/elysianrealm.md

 2nd | Vill-V1 | 3 1 2 6 are the key choices; must pick at least breach from enhanced, can pick phys DMG
-2nd | Kosma1 | Ultimate, basic ATK, evasion, shieldbreak damage, are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus Optional | Griseo1 | Red(buy from shop) Black are the key choices, don't need nexus; can also pick Kalpas vulnerability as reinforcement
+2nd | Kosma1 | Ultimate, basic ATK, evasion, shieldbreak damage, are the key choices, unlock nexus 2nd | Pardofelis1 | Both damage boosts, HP/SP cap up are the key choices, unlock nexus Optional | Griseo1 | Red(buy from shop) Black are the key choices, don't need nexus; can also pick Kalpas vulnerability, Sakura vulnerability, TDM as reinforcement

-!!! info Recommended to swap sigils on 5F, try to buy 1 Vill-V signet, unlock Vill-V nexus on 7F then grab enhanced
+!!! info Recommended to swap sigils on 5F; if having trouble can reset for Luster on 2F; after getting enough Vill-V, swap to Kosma 4* support sigil to help with stacks

 #->Valkyrie Quicksand weapon<-
 ->![vqvalk1](https://i.imgur.com/GChXfup.png)<-